 My paintings are often mistaken for photographs because of the nature of the way the ink dries on Yupo.
 Photographs of my work often get confused for photographs of sculptures because of the value shifts and perceived dimensionality as well as the white space I leave around the painted forms.
 This ambiguity of media and materials often leads to the most commonly asked question about my work: What is it?
 I want the answer to be that it can be many things at once, the way our natural elements change depending on how they are combined under different circumstances to make up our world.
 I am open to the multiplicity of potential interpretations of my work and I hope to inspire curiosity, imagination, an association with the familiar, and an embrace of the abstract.

-In my photography I am drawn to repetition of forms, geometric and organic shapes and lines, and surfaces that draw me in for a closer look.
+In my photography I am drawn to repetition of forms, geometric and organic shapes and lines, bright color, and surfaces that draw me in for a closer look.
 I pay close attention to sidewalks and walls and seek the traces of humanity and contact left behind in my urban environments.
 I capture decay, rust, stains, layers revealed or added, and other evidence of the passage of time.
-I do not often include the human subject but feel much of my work is related to isolation and disconnection in a visually full and an overstimulating world.
+I do not often include the human subject but feel much of my work is related to isolation and disconnection in a visually full and overstimulating world.